-Contact the departmental assistant to check room availability/make a reservation (excluding the Behavioral Neuroscience Lab).
+Contact the academic program coordinator to check room availability/make a reservation (excluding the Behavioral Neuroscience Lab).

 The computer labs in Goodpaster Hall (70, 72, & 81) are a just a few of a number of instructional technology facilities on campus where learners and faculty can interact.
 You must have a Onecard to access the Goodpaster Hall computer labs.
 The psychology department regularly uses two labs (70 & 72) to teach statistics and research methods as well as lab sections for advanced social, cognitive and developmental psychology.
 Students can use these labs if/ when classes are not regularly scheduled to meet in the space and they can be reserved for special activities such as research studies.